 Makoto ended up staring more at Kurama's delighted expression than the dancers, and also idly thinking how embarrassed she'd be if she were the center of attention like that.

-Mrs. Hatanaka's dress trailed behind her, and the tiny pearly beads sewn onto the fabric glinted under the soft lighting of the restaurant.
+Mrs. Hatanaka's dress trailed behind her, and the pearly beads sewn onto the fabric glinted under the soft lighting of the restaurant.

 Little by little, other guests joined the dance, and Kurama's mother became obscured from view.
 Kuwabara and Kurama chatted next to Makoto while she observed the dancers from a safety distance, but after a while, someone had to shatter her little moment of peace and quiet, because of course she couldn't have that on a day she had to be around so many people.